archiverjs/node-archiver/README.md

 ### Methods

+#### Archiver(type, options)

+Convenience alias for `create`.

 #### create(type, options)

 Creates an Archiver instance based on the type (ie zip/tar) passed.

 ### Instance Methods

+#### addFile(input, data, callback(err))

+Alias of `append` for compatibility that will be removed down the road.

 #### append(input, data, callback(err))

 Appends a file to the instance.
 Input can be in the form of a text string, buffer, or stream.
 When the instance has received, processed, and emitted the input, the callback is fired.

-#### addFile(input, data, callback(err))

-Alias of `append` for compatibility that will be removed down the road.

 #### finalize(callback(err, bytesWritten))